 2. Saucony Echelon Walker 3

-This shoe will provide cushioning which can also help with balance while you walk.
+This shoe provides cushioning that can also help with balance while you walk.
 The shoe has a wide and stable base.
-The PWRRUN foam in the midsole is lightweight and will help absorb and reduce the impact on your feet.
+PWRRUN foam in the midsole is lightweight and will help absorb and reduce the impact on your feet.

 This particular shoe only comes in two colors, black or white.
 Some may find that white gets dirty too quickly and they’d prefer not to have an all-black shoe, so the choice is limited.